royrusso/freebase-php/README.md

 freebase-php
 ============

-Sample PHP script that reads Person data via the FreeBase.com API and builds a local Person object, using a name keyed in to the input form.
-This script only extracts some of the data to build its domain object, but also allows you to see the entire JSON result from FreeBase.com.
+Sample PHP script that shows how to query the FreeBase API for Person data.
+Additionally, it traverses the FreeBase API Result extracting important details.
+This script also allows you to see the entire JSON result.

 Requirements
 ------------